xdididon/WiFicon/README.md

 * Activity tracking
 * Access points density overview

-Unlike other tools which process Airodump-ng log files, WiFicon does not make links between devices by only observing which client is connected to which access point.
-WiFicon extracts the contents of each client's preferred network list (PNL) in the logs and computes relationships this way.
-This results in an increase of 35% (based on the test capture - see below) more relationships being established.
+WiFicon does not make links between devices by only observing which client is connected to which access point.
+The application extracts the contents of each client's preferred network list (PNL) in the logs and computes relationships this way.
+This results is an increase of 35% (based on the test capture - see below) more relationships being established.
 By using PNL as a primary link between devices WiFicon is able to fully utilise Airodump-ng logs.

-Note that the application has been designed as PoC and at the moment it only works on the log files which are part of this project.
-This will be updated as soon as I get more time.
+Note that the application has been designed as PoC and at the moment it only works on the log files which were first formatted.
+I might add them here later if I can make them anonymous or even better I will make the application to accept any Airodump-ng (1.6) logs.

 ## Required